-For 2023, personified contributions are payable at the rates provided in the table below subject to an annual remuneration threshold established for contributions to the Social Security Fund.
-The threshold is subject to annual revision by local authorities.
+For 2022, personified contributions are payable at the rates provided in the table below subject to an annual remuneration threshold established for contributions to the Social Security Fund.
+The threshold is subject to annual revision by Moldovan government.

-Income subject to social contributions Social Security Health Insurance

-Up to remuneration, Republic of Moldova 18% 4,5%

-Up to remuneration, Serbia 11% 5,15%
+Income subject to social contributions Social Security Health Insurance Up to remuneration, Republic of Moldova 18% 4,5% Up to remuneration, Serbia 11% 5,15%

-Up to remuneration, Switzerland 12% 2,65%

-Up to remuneration, Romania 25% 10%